-The Controlled Substances (Poisons) Regulation 2011, sub regulation 18(3) provides authorisation for a registered health practitioner determined by the Minister, to administer vaccine without a medical order.
-The authorisation is conditional to the administration being in accordance the Vaccine Administration Code (PDF 313KB).
+The Controlled Substances (Poisons) Regulation 2011, sub-regulation 18(3) provides authorisation for a registered health practitioner determined by the Minister, to administer vaccine without a medical order.
+The authorisation is conditional to the administration being in accordance with the Vaccine Administration Code (PDF 452KB).

 Specified immunisation programs are defined as:

 Vaccine administration for the specified immunisation programs must be in accordance with the current recommendations as published in the online Australian Immunisation Handbook.